zbaharyilmaz/art-gallery/README.md

 ## Features

+- **Responsive Layout**
--Responsive Layout: The application automatically adjusts its layout for desktop, tablet, and mobile screens.
+  The application automatically adjusts its layout for desktop, tablet, and mobile screens.

+- **Interactive Gallery**
--Interactive Gallery: Hovering over the artwork enlarges the image for better visibility.
+  Hovering over the artwork enlarges the image for better visibility.

+- **Sass Styling**
--Sass Styling: The project is styled using Sass, providing a clean and customizable design.
+  The project is styled using Sass, providing a clean and customizable design.

 ## Technologies Used

--React: JavaScript library for building user interfaces.
+- **React**: JavaScript library for building user interfaces.
--Sass: A CSS preprocessor for styling.
+- **Sass**: A CSS preprocessor for styling.
--Flexbox: Employed for layout management and responsive card grid.
+- **Flexbox**: Employed for layout management and responsive card grid.
--Google Fonts: Custom fonts used for styling text (Cinzel).
+- **Google Fonts**: Custom fonts used for styling text (Cinzel).

 ## Installation Instructions